 There are other reasons to avoid paying with cash.
 When you pay for all of your expenses with your debit card, you’ll have the added benefit of a transaction history for all of your spending.
 Even better, if you’re a Chime member enrolled in Automatic Savings, paying with your Chime Visa® Debit Card rather than cash also means more money in your Savings Account.
 Once you’ve enrolled, each time you use your Chime card to make a purchase, you’ll save money automatically.
 Plus you’ll earn a 10% cash bonus on your weekly round-ups every Friday.

 Will we ever live in a cashless society?
-Possibly, but until then these simple steps can help you avoid ATM fees and keep cash on hand when you need it.
+Possibly, but until then these simple steps can help you avoid ATM fees and keep cash on hand when you need it or to find the closest ATM near you if you need it.